| July, 2005

 of time in Germany.
 Umberplatzen sounds Germanic so I suspect the German language (which I don't speak) has been

+resting in my brain these past two decades.
 "The Umberplatzen" I see as a type of widely spreading leafy deciduous tree with a thick trunk.
 As the book

 progressed, Umberplatzen took on a greater meaning.
 It expanded into a park that my two characters (Kitty Kat and M)